project-chip/connectedhomeip/src/android/CHIPTool/README.md

     ## JAR and .so libraries will be copy to target directories.
     ```

-6. 'Gradle sync' the Android project and run.

-7. You will also need the "libc++\_shared.so" file in the jniLibs folder.
+6. You will also need the "libc++\_shared.so" file in the jniLibs folder.
 This
    file comes packaged with Android NDK and can be found under
    `$ANDROID_NDK_HOME/sources/cxx-stl/llvm-libc++/libs/$TARGET`, e.g.